mobizt/Firebase-ESP8266/src/README.md

-#### Append new binary data from file store on SD card/Flash memory and the virtual child ".priority" to the defined database path.
+#### Append new binary data from the file store on SD card/Flash memory and the virtual child ".priority" to the defined database path.

 ```C++
 bool pushFile(FirebaseData &dataObj, uint8_t storageType, const String &path, const String &fileName, float priority);